 Three days at the Universal Studios Resort allows you one day at each of the parks (inc the water park Volcano Bay).

 Meanwhile, four or five days gives you one day at each of the parks alongside some additional time to go back and experience anything you may have missed the first time round.

 If you can’t stretch to three or more days at Universal Studios, then we’d suggest cutting out Volcano Bay (especially in the winter months) and instead focusing on the two main theme parks.
 While one day at each of the theme parks is possible, it can be very tiresome.

-You’ll want to arrive at the resort early (ideally before the parks open) and look at investing in an Express Pass where your budget allows.
+You’ll want to arrive at Universal Orlando early (ideally before the parks open) and look at investing in an Express Pass where your budget allows.